 - Arts in Education provides resources to make the arts central to education in North Dakota and to support and expand arts education opportunities for all citizens within our schools and communities.

 - Community Arts provides useful resources to individuals, organizations, and the communities of North Dakota that aid in their goals to create and present quality artistic programming to all citizens.

 - The Folk Arts program encourages the preservation and continuation of traditional culture and traditional/folk art throughout North Dakota.
 This is done through fieldwork that identifies and documents traditional art forms.
 This work is often used in exhibits, recordings, and other projects conducted by the NDCA.

-Guest editorial by Kim Konikow, NDCA Executive Director, in the Winter issue of North Dakota Horizons is available via this link.
+Guest editorial by Kim Konikow, NDCA Executive Director, in the Winter 2020 issue of North Dakota Horizons magazine.